Sabir222/real-estate/README.md

 Register and log in with your Google or GitHub account.

+or Use admin account : email: admin@admin.com pw:admin

 - Browse properties on the website.
 - Add properties to your favorites.
 - Make reservations for properties.